firepress-org/rclone-in-docker/README.md

 # [rclone](https://github.com/firepress-org/rclone-in-docker)

-rclone in a docker container.
+- rclone in a docker container using CI (continuous integration)
+- it builds everyday
+- it builds from go source
+- it use multi-stage
+- it use alpine
+- it run as non-root

 ## [About rclone](https://github.com/rclone/rclone/)
 [<img src="https://rclone.org/img/logo_on_light__horizontal_color.svg" width="50%" alt="rclone logo">](https://rclone.org/)